COATnor/postgrest2sqlserver/README.md

 # Run

-Execute: `docker compose run --rm postgrest2sqlserver`
+Execute: `docker compose run --rm -i postgrest2sqlserver`

 If everything goes as expected, set `DELETE` to `true` to move the data instead of copying them.